CanonicalLtd/maas-docs/en/installconfig-images.md

 # Images

 MAAS supports the images it generates for stable Ubuntu releases and for CentOS 6.6 and CentOS 7.
-[MAAS Ubuntu Advantage][maas.io] is needed in order to use Windows and RHEL images or in order to build a custom image for any operating system.
+[Ubuntu Advantage MAAS][maas.io] is needed in order to use Windows and RHEL images or in order to build a custom image for any operating system.